moabzomg/Azul/README.md

-# firstProject

-This is my first project.
+This is a C program for the board game Azul